Deidamia (daughter of Lycomedes): Mythology

 Deidamia was one of King Lycomedes' seven daughters with whom Achilles was concealed.
 Some versions of this story state that Achilles was hidden in Lycomedes' court as one of the king's daughters, some say as a lady-in-waiting under the name "Pyrrha".
 The two soon became romantically involved to the point of intimacy.
 After Odysseus arrived at Lycomedes's palace and exposed Achilles as a young man, the hero decided to join the Trojan War, along with his therápon Patroclus, leaving behind his wife Deidamia.

 Years later, Deidamia tried to persuade their son, Neoptolemus, not to join his father in the same war.
-After the death of Achilles, his father, Neoptolemus went to the Trojan War as the next Aristos Achaion "Best of the Achaeans (Greeks)".
-After the war, Deidamia was given in marriage by Neoptolemus to his slave Helenus, the son of Priam who he had brought to Epirus.
+After the death of Achilles, Neoptolemus went to Troy to support the Achaeans.
+After the war, Deidamia was given in marriage by Neoptolemus to his slave Helenus, the son of Priam whom he had brought to Epirus.
 Later on, Neoptolemus was eventually killed by Orestes when the son of Agamemnon went mad.

 In a different version of Neoptolemus's childhood, Iphigenia rather than Deidamia is his mother, though the latter does raise him.
 According to the Alexandrine grammarian Ptolemy Hephaestion, Achilles and Deidamia had another son, Oneiros.
 This son was killed by Orestes (who was unable to recognize him) in Phocis while the two were fighting over a place to pitch a tent.